KholdStare/presentations/cpp-templates/index.markdown

 ## Template instantiation

-> When a template is used, the compiler generates a new concrete type
+> When a template is used, the compiler generates a new concrete type/function
 > for the particular type argument.

 ## Polymorphism